A Tulum Bachelorette Party Guide to Plan Your Trip

 Morning: If you arrive in Tulum early enough for a light brunch, head to Raw Love Tulum right on Tulum Beach.
 Not only will this give you the opportunity to check out the sandy shores, you'll also get a taste of some of Mexico's fresh fruits.
 The vegan spot offers delicious acai and smoothie bowls, along with coffee options and fresh juices.

 Morning/Afternoon: Today is the day for exploring: Book an adventure through Ocean Tours where you can see all of Tulum's best sites in one day.
-To see everything in one day, you are going to need to wake up early (the van will pick you up at 8:30 a.m.), so grab a quick breakfast and coffee for the drive at the hotel or pack a few granola bars for a breakfast on-the-go.
+To see everything in one day, you are going to need to wake up early (the van will pick you up at 8:30 a.m.), so grab a quick breakfast and coffee for the drive at the hotel or pack a few granola bars for breakfast on the go.

 Evening: After cleaning up, make your way to dinner at Rosa Negra, a twist on the Latin American food experience that covers everything from apps like guacamole, skirt steak tacos, spicy octopus, and street corn on the cob to dinner entrees that include tuna sashimi, salmon coconut ceviche, risotto with beef filet, and giant tiger prawns.
 And that's not to mention its exhaustive drink menu with cocktails from margaritas to amaro sours.